-Incidents of misbehaviour at lunchtime will be reported to the class teachers and lunchtime supervisors will inform teachers as to whether and how the incident has been dealt with.
+Incidents of misbehaviour at lunchtime will be reported to the class teacher immediately the bell goes and lunchtime supervisors will inform teachers as to whether and how the incident has been dealt with.

 Staff will always look beyond the behaviour to the individual child and seek to understand why.
 Every effort will be made, in line with each child's emotional development to try to avoid the use of sanctions, using a Trauma Informed approach.